Candidates, Elections,

 the administration from launching an invasion of Nicaragua.

-Elections are necessary but not sufficient to produce democracy.
+Elections are necessary but not sufficient

-to voters is narrow.
-The information presented to voters is circumscribed
+of choices available to voters is narrow.
+The information presented

-by the homogeneous, superficial, and unimaginative coverage of
+to voters is circumscribed by the homogeneous, superficial, and

-elections in the news media.
-The propaganda apparatus of the advertising
+unimaginative coverage of elections in the news media.
+The propaganda

-industry is used to manipulate and manage, not to enlighten.
-American
+apparatus of the advertising industry is used to manipulate and

-electoral politics not only fails to provide for the accountability
+fails to provide for the accountability of government to the people,

-of government to the people, it has become a principal tool for
+it has become a principal tool for elites to manage politics and

 The